 We invite you to join us on this journey of agricultural rediscovery and culinary adventure.

 The Utopian Seed Project is a hands in the earth non-profit committed to trialing crops and varieties in the Southeast to support diversity in food and farming.
 Our utopian vision is create an engaged network of growers, gardeners, farmers, foodies, cooks and chefs to help educate and celebrate this diversity.
 We are based in Asheville, NC and are working towards an overarching vision to create food security in the face of climate change through diverse and regenerative agriculture.

 The Utopian Seed Project is a passion driven organization, with an incredible group of people who contribute diverse skills and knowledge to further our mission.

 Chris is a the founder of The Utopian Seed Project and loves growing and eating food.
-His book, The Whole Okra, was published in 2019, and a James Beard Award finalist in 2020.
+His book, The Whole Okra, won a James Beard Award for History, Research and Scholarship in 2020.
 He’s passionate about sustainable food systems, heritage seed saving, and surviving the apocalypse.